inlets/inlets.dev/blog/_posts/2021-07-27-monthly-subscription.md

 ## Introduction

-You asked for a monthly subscription for inlets PRO, we listened.
+You asked for a monthly subscription for inlets, we listened.
 Learn what you can use it for and how it compares to other solutions like managed tunnels from Ngrok.

-Now, if you're operating a business and using inlets PRO, it's likely that this is something that will be part of your core infrastructure, for some time.
+Now, if you're operating a business and using inlets, it's likely that this is something that will be part of your core infrastructure, for some time.
 It's also less likely that paying up front for a static license is going to be a problem.

 You can read a case-study from a business customer here: [How Riskfuel is using Inlets to build machine learning models at scale](https://inlets.dev/blog/2021/07/22/riskfuel.html)